Essential

 Our certification services cover the full lifecycle of healthcare security compliance — from selecting the right framework and conducting the initial gap analysis through control implementation, assessor coordination, and post-certification maintenance.
 Each engagement is tailored to your organization's size, existing security maturity, customer requirements, and certification timeline.

 HITRUST CSF is the gold standard for healthcare security certification in the United States, with the majority of large health systems and health plans recognizing or requiring HITRUST certification from their business associates and technology partners.
 The HITRUST CSF incorporates requirements from over 40 authoritative sources — including HIPAA, NIST CSF, ISO 27001, PCI DSS, and state privacy regulations — into a single unified framework with prescriptive control requirements.
-We guide organizations through all three HITRUST assessment tiers: e1 (essential, 44 controls for organizations demonstrating basic cybersecurity hygiene), i1 (implemented, 182 controls for organizations demonstrating leading security practices), and r2 (risk-based, 200+ controls for comprehensive risk-managed certification).
+We guide organizations through all three HITRUST assessment tiers: e1 (essential, 43 requirement statements for organizations demonstrating basic cybersecurity hygiene), i1 (implemented, ~182 requirement statements for organizations demonstrating leading security practices), and r2 (risk-based, scope-dependent requirement statements for comprehensive risk-managed certification).
 Our HITRUST services include scoping and tier selection, control maturity assessment, evidence collection and organization, external assessor coordination, and HITRUST MyCSF portal management through quality assurance review.
 For organizations that already have a strong HIPAA compliance program, many existing controls map directly to HITRUST requirements — accelerating the path to certification.

 SOC 2 Type II reports are the most widely requested security assurance reports across the technology industry, and healthcare technology vendors increasingly need SOC 2 alongside or as an alternative to HITRUST certification.
 A SOC 2 Type II report evaluates your organization's controls against the AICPA Trust Services Criteria across five categories: Security (the common criteria, required for all SOC 2 reports), Availability, Processing Integrity, Confidentiality, and Privacy.
 Unlike Type I reports which evaluate control design at a point in time, Type II reports evaluate both design and operating effectiveness over an observation period — typically 6-12 months — providing customers with assurance that your controls work consistently, not just on audit day.
 We help healthcare organizations define their SOC 2 scope, select applicable Trust Services Criteria, design and implement controls that satisfy the criteria, establish evidence collection processes, and coordinate with CPA firms for the audit engagement.
 For cloud-hosted platforms, our cloud security team ensures your infrastructure controls meet both SOC 2 criteria and HIPAA technical safeguard requirements.